riffcc/raggy/ABOUT.md

 * Use isort for sorting imports
 * All new code must have 80% or greater test coverage
 * All new code must have 80% or greater type checking coverage
+* NEVER EVER mock code, always implement or stub.
+Do not make mocks.
+They do not help.

 # Veracity rails
 * Do not overload the veracity rail concept.